Sally Nesbitt

 Sally Nesbitt (born 1 October 1938) is an English actress.

 Life

 Nesbitt was born in Darjeeling, British India in 1938.
-She was the daughter of John Hunt, Baron Hunt, British Army officer who is best known as the leader of the successful 1953 British expedition to Mount Everest.
+She is the daughter of John Hunt, Baron Hunt, British Army officer who is best known as the leader of the successful 1953 British expedition to Mount Everest.
 She studied at Nottingham University.

 Nesbitt has worked with the Royal Shakespeare Company for some time, and appeared in several films and television productions.